The Phil Silvers Show: Legacy

 The Bilko persona was borrowed by the Hanna-Barbera animation studio for its television cartoon series Top Cat, which drew on elements from The Phil Silvers Show.
 Maurice Gosfield from the original platoon voiced Benny the Ball.
 Hokey Wolf was another Hanna-Barbera production that borrowed heavily from The Phil Silvers Show.
 The episode of The Flintstones that introduced Dino gave the pet dinosaur a Sgt.
 Bilko-styled voice and character.
 After this atypical debut, Dino never spoke again.
 Another episode recruited Fred Flintstone and Barney Rubble into the army, where they were conned by an unnamed Bilko-like character into becoming astronaut test pilots.

 The film The Manchurian Candidate (1962) used the names of several people associated with Sgt Bilko for the members of a Korean War patrol – Cpl Allan Melvin, Pvt Silvers, Pvt Hiken, and Pvt Lembeck.
 The characters also appear in the novel The Manchurian Candidate, which has been plagued with multiple assertions of plagiarism.

 In 1987, a British tourist visited Tibet wearing a Phil Silvers "Sgt Bilko" T-shirt.
 Chinese soldiers attempted to rip it off her because they thought the picture was the Dalai Lama.

 Larry David, creator and star of Curb Your Enthusiasm, has called The Phil Silvers Show his favorite television show.

-From 1957 to 1960, DC Comics published a Sergeant Bilko comic book which lasted 16 issues and a Sergeant Bilko's Private Doberman series that lasted 11 issues.
+From June 1957 to April 1960, DC Comics published a Sergeant Bilko comic book which lasted 18 issues and a Sergeant Bilko's Private Doberman series that lasted 11 issues.
 Most of the covers and inside artwork were by Bob Oksner.